-You don't want to make things awkward, of course, so explain to your employees how they can do this in a fitting way.
-For instance, they can use the Perkbox Celebration hub to easily put someone in the spotlight and give them recognition there.
+You don't want to make things awkward, of course, so explain to your employees how they can fittingly do this.
+For instance, they can use the Perkbox to easily put someone in the spotlight.
 Then, you could do weekly or monthly summaries of all the accomplishments of everyone and celebrate them together.
 That’s something we do (and we like to think we know a fair bit about employee recognition!).

-You can also get your employees to be more involved in the process by allowing them to nominate others for certain awards.
-This can also be done through the platform, and will only take your employees a few clicks.
+You can also get your employees to be more involved in the process by allowing them to nominate others for certain awards using the Perkbox app.

 Celebrate out-of-work achievements

 In a company where it's less about hard targets, it can be a struggle to really celebrate things.
 What qualifies as success for your team?
 Make things a little easier by viewing your employees as real people, who have real challenges and successes outside of the workplace.